Synthetixio/synthetix/docs/contracts/SynthetixState.md

 ### `debtLedger`

-A list of factors indicating for each debt-modifying event, what effect it had on the percentage of debt of all other holders.
+A list of factors indicating, for each [debt-modifying event](#appenddebtledgervalue), what effect it had on the percentage of debt of all other holders.
 Later debt ledger entries correspond to more recent issuance events.

 **Type:** `uint[] public`